Democrats retain narrow control of Pennsylvania House after special election

 “I joke, but truly I’ve had the honor of holding every job in government except this one,” she said previously.

-Powell defeated Republican Erin Connolly Autenreith in the heavily Democratic district.
-She will fill the vacancy left by progressive Democrat Sara Innamorato, who resigned in July to pursue local office in Allegheny County.
+Powell will fill the vacancy left by progressive Democrat Sara Innamorato, who resigned in July to pursue local office in Allegheny County.
+She defeated Republican Erin Connolly Autenreith in the heavily Democratic district.

+Autenreith said in a phone interview Tuesday night that she hopes the Legislature tackles her top priorities — funding for police, improvements in education and increasing jobs in Allegheny County.
+She hopes to continue working with Republican candidates in her role as Republican committee chair in Shaler.

-The House is due back at the Capitol next week to resume work on a long-overdue state budget.
+The House is due back at the Capitol next week to resume work on a long-overdue state budget, though Powell’s victory may not be certified until early October, a spokesperson for the county said.

+Majority Leader Rep. Matt Bradford said fellow Democratic lawmakers welcomed Powell to the House and “we look forward to continuing our work as the majority to move our commonwealth forward.”